 When we leave for a trip, I normally set my alarm an hour earlier so that I can quickly pack our suitcases just before we leave.
 I really am a disaster when it comes to packing – but not this time.
 For our Innsbruck holiday, my clothes, sleeping bag and backpack were lying ready on the floor two weeks in advance!

-I last walked a real long-distance hike with a backpack during my trip to Peru.
-And I’m not going to lie… I’m now in the worst condition ever (thank you COVID-19!).
-I told myself in advance that I was going to encounter my own limits.
+The last time I walked a real long-distance hike with a backpack was during my trip to Peru.
+And I’m not going to lie… I’m now in the worst condition ever when it comes to hiking.
+But I told myself in advance that I was going to push my own limits, and come out of my comfort zone.
 But I was also prepared for peace – mental peace, that is.

 **disclaimer: This is a sponsored post but this doesn’t change the fact that I share my own honest experiences.**

 By car, you’ll be on the road from Antwerp for about 9 hours.
 Keep in mind that you have to purchase a road vignette for Austria.
 You can order a digital vignette online in advance, via the Asfinag site.
-You can also buy the vignette just across the border, like we did at a gas station.
-You can choose a vignette for 10 days (€ 9.40), 2 months (€ 27.40) or a year (€ 91.10).
+You can also buy the vignette just across the border as we did at a gas station.
+You can choose a vignette for 10 days (€ 9.40), 2 months (€ 27.40), or a year (€ 91.10).

 Austria is a beautiful country to drive through, make sure to enjoy the scenery, discover these 7 gorgeous places to visit in Austria along the way!

 By train, you can travel from Brussels to Tyrol via Cologne with the Nightjet.
 This environmentally-friendly night train leaves every Monday and Thursday from Brussels to Innsbruck and returns on Wednesdays and Sundays.
 The journey takes just over 14 hours.